lurxdel/La-Petite-Lure/README.md

 > **Note:**
 > - The website is currently not fully responsive across all devices.
 > - Some features may not function as intended, and the site might experience occasional crashes.
+> - Due to website being under development, the features might get an update in the future.

 ### Acknowledgment
 We are grateful to our instructors for their guidance and support throughout the development of this project.